 To find all the template policies and documents you need to run your website, you can use our Starting an online business toolkit.

-What are the main requirements for my website?
+What are the main legal requirements for my website in the UK?

 You are legally required to make certain information available to people who visit your website or app, which you can find in our Checklist of information to include to ensure your website is legally compliant.
 As a minimum, check your website covers the following: